Jeunese/jeunese.github.io/docs/ux-writing.md

 A UX writer helps craft in-product content as part of the product design process.
 This includes in-product text, buttons, messages, labels, and other UI touchpoints that guide a user through a product or service.

-A UX writer is responsible for creating in-product content that's in line with the company's [tone of voice](/voice-and-tone?id=tone-of-voice) and that facilitates the user experience of the product.
-UX Writers take insights from UI and UX design principles, usability research, and behavioural psychology to iterate and refine content that is designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.
+A UX writer is responsible for creating in-product content that's in line with the company's [Voice and Tone](/voice-and-tone) and that facilitates the user experience of the product.
+UX writers take insights from UI and UX design principles, usability research, and behavioural psychology to create and refine content that's designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.

 This isn't the same as a copywriter, who writes and edits Marketing material.
 A copywriter creates content to attract and persuade customers as a sales effort, which requires a different style of writing.